ZaidaTek/ZaidaScope/ReadMe.md

 The AT328P was chosen, as its low cost, abundance, bit-depth and sampling rate were all deemed to be sufficient for the task.

-Visit our website https://zaidatek.net/ for contact details if you require a similar solution.
+Visit our website https://zaidatek.net/ for contact details if you require a similar custom solution.